 A licensee is eligible for a performance incentive if there are no violations identified in a core or full survey.
 The performance incentive is a ten percent discount on the licensee's next home care renewal license fee.

-(a) Fines and enforcement actions under this subdivision may be assessed based on the level and scope of the violations described in paragraph (c) as follows:
+(a) Fines and enforcement actions under this subdivision may be assessed based on the level and scope of the violations described in paragraph (b) and imposed immediately with no opportunity to correct the violation first as follows:

 (1) Level 1, no fines or enforcement;

-(2) Level 2, fines ranging from $0 to $500, in addition to any of the enforcement mechanisms authorized in section 144A.475 for widespread violations;
+(2) Level 2, a fine of $500 per violation, in addition to any of the enforcement mechanisms authorized in section 144A.475 for widespread violations;

 (b) Correction orders for violations are categorized by both level and scope and fines shall be assessed as follows: